 Comparison of the Mesio-Distal Widths of the Maxillary and Mandibular Central Incisors Between Cleft Lip and Palate and Non Cleft Lip and Palate Individuals

 Keywords:Cleft lip and palate, tooth abnormalities, tooth size discrepancy

-Objective: To compare the mesiodistal widths of the maxillary and mandibular central incisors of the cleft lip and palate individuals with non cleft individuals, in a local population
+Objective: To compare the mesiodistal widths of the maxillary and mandibular central incisors of cleft lip and palate individuals with non-cleft individuals, in a local population.

-Methodology: A total of 80 casts (50 of cleft patients and 50 normal) were selected from department of orthodontics from January, 2021 to February, 2022, dividing them it into 4 groups by consecutive non-probability technique.
+Methodology: A total of 80 casts (40 of cleft patients and 40 normal) were selected by the department of orthodontics from January, 2021 to February, 2022, dividing them it into 4 groups by consecutive non-probability technique.
 The mesiodistal width of the maxillary and mandibular central incisors was measured with vernier caliper.
-Independent t test was applied to compare mesiodistal width of maxillary and mandibular central incisors between normal and cleft patients.
+Independent t test was applied to compare the mesiodistal width of maxillary and mandibular central incisors between normal and cleft patients.
 Descriptive statistics were calculated for all four groups.

-Conclusion: The patients suffering from cleft lip and palate are associated with diminutive central incisors in both jaws.
+Conclusion: Patients suffering from cleft lip and palate are associated with diminutive central incisors in both jaws.

 Copyright (c) 2022 Annals of PIMS-Shaheed Zulfiqar Ali Bhutto Medical University